PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/glossary.md

 Type System
   The set of rules prescribing how each object may be used according to their types.

+Unary
+  Describing an operator that operates on a single operand, such as the negation operator.
+Unary operators are further classified as prefix and postfix.
+The alternative is an {term}`infix operator`.

 Variable
   A variable is an object or a reference that is not a non-static data member, that is introduced by a declaration - a named object in a scope.